Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/all-my-websites-have-changed/index.md

 Now I realized I could host the websites for free!

 There are countless website hosts that provide a free plan, as long as your websites are small and you don't need special features.

-After some research, the best one (especially for my system, Hugo) seemed to be Netlify.
+Such as Vercel, Github Pages, Netlify, Azure, CloudFlare Pages, Firebase, and so forth.

+I had never used any of these before.
+So I must admit I did only a few minutes of research until I found a good article that perfectly explained how to use Netlify with the specific system (Hugo) that I use.

+I am of the type "just try and see what happens", so I dropped whatever else I had planned that evening and jumped in.

+## Failed Attempt: Netlify

+At first, this seemed to work great.

 All I had to do was ...

 * Create an account (and connect it with my Pandaqi GitHub)
 * For each major website,
-  * Add a `netlify.toml` file (that says how the website should be build)
+  * Add a `netlify.toml` file (that says how the website should be built)
   * Push this latest update to GitHub
   * Tell Netlify to use that as the source for deploying a new website

 Within 30 minutes, literally my entire online presence had found a perfect duplicate on Netlify.
-(Well, Pandaqi was giving trouble, but it was minor trouble due to an accidental bump in Hugo version.)

 For now, they were all on obscure web addresses, like `pandaqi.netlify.app`